Port Melbourne Football Club

-The Port Melbourne Football Club, nicknamed The Borough, is an Australian rules football club based in the inner-Melbourne suburb of Port Melbourne.
-The club was founded in 1874 and has been competing in the Victorian Football Association/League (VFL) since 1886.
+The Port Melbourne Football Club, nicknamed the Borough, is an Australian rules football club based in the inner-Melbourne suburb of Port Melbourne.
+The club was founded in 1874 and has been competing in the Victorian Football League (VFL) – formerly known as the Victorian Football Association (VFA) – since 1886, and the VFL Women's (VFLW) since 2021.

-Port Melbourne is the most successful club in the VFL, having won 17 senior men's premierships, three more than its nearest rival, Williamstown.
-The club has maintained stand-alone status, without being in a formal reserves affiliation with a club from the Australian Football League (AFL), for all but five years of its history.
+Port Melbourne is the most successful club in the VFA/VFL, having won 17 senior men's top division premierships, three more than its nearest rival Williamstown.
+It has also won one VFLW premiership.

+Port Melbourne is also the only VFA/VFL club never to have been relegated to the second division when the VFA had both first and second divisions.
+The club has maintained an independent and stand-alone status, without being in a formal reserves affiliation with a club from the Australian Football League (AFL) for all but five years of its history.

-Consequently Port Melbourne is considered one of the strongest Victorian-based football clubs that does not compete in the AFL.
-The club has fielded a women's team in the VFL Women's (VFLW) competition since 2021, and in the past it has fielded premiership-winning teams in the now-defunct VFL Reserves and Development leagues.
+Consequently, Port Melbourne is considered one of the strongest Victorian-based football clubs that does not compete in the AFL.
+The club has had a women's team in the VFL Women's (VFLW) competition since 2021, and in the past it has fielded premiership-winning teams in the now-defunct VFL reserves competition.
+In 2024, the club fielded its first team in the Victorian Blind Football League (VBFL).